In Hans Christian Anderson's fairy tale, when mermaids die, they dissolve into sea foam because they have no souls.

-Disney left that part out, like they left out the part where The Little Mermaid's bewitched feet made it feel like every step she took was on knives but she danced a lot anyway.
-Sea foam is basically the same stuff you find in hot tubs: a frothy compound of organic matter and dirt; whipped protein and particles.
+Disney left that part out like they left out where The Little Mermaid's bewitched feet made it feel like every step she took was on knives, but she danced a lot anyway.
+Seafoam is basically the same stuff you find in hot tubs: a frothy compound of organic matter and dirt, whipped protein, and particles.
 In Whitney Vangrin's performance piece Sea Foam, she prepares a mat of white sheet foam by spreading a big tub of lard all over it and then soaking it — and, ultimately, her white tank top-, white jeans-clad self — with a plastic bottle-full of ocean water, complete with sand and bits of seaweed.
 As an ethereal electro-vocal track rises, she begins a sliding, swaying, moonwalk-like 'dance' that evolves into full-body writhing on the mat.
-She repeatedly throws herself down onto it with enough force to turn her back bright red and even kind of bloody, as if she were herself the kinetic energy that would generate spume out of basic elements.
+She repeatedly throws herself down onto it with enough force to turn her back bright red and even bloody, as if she were herself the kinetic energy that would generate spume out of basic elements.
 As her thrashing gets more violent, the recorded sound grows steadily darker and more heavily rhythmic.

 Sugared, which debuted on Valentine's Day in 2016, is Vangrin's most direct engagement with pain and violence to date.
 Pulling together multiple elements from earlier works, it takes place in a small, darkened basement room.
-Again, Vangrin is embedded between lenses, screens and projections.
-The spray bottle full of water is present to gradually soak her.
+Again, Vangrin is embedded between lenses, screens, and projections.
+The spray bottle full of water is present to soak her gradually.
 Giant ice blocks have shrunk to cubes, which she rubs aggressively around her face and loudly crunches between her teeth.
-She slaps herself — pretty hard — on her iced-up face and thighs; she paces, pants, and laughs a maniacal 'ha ha ha' laugh.
+She slaps herself — pretty hard — on her iced-up face and thighs; she paces, pants, and laughs a maniacal 'haha ha' laugh.
 She chugs a beer, stalks back to the table, grabs another bottle, and smashes it on her head, eliciting startled gasps from the audience.
 At the end of the piece, she licks and fondles a third bottle before biting it to pieces.
-It's only on reflection, and with the hint from the work's title, that it becomes obvious the bottles are made of sugar.
+It's only on reflection and with the hint from the work's title that it becomes obvious the bottles are made of sugar.
 Vangrin performs an interesting sort of inversion.
 As life, through social media, becomes increasingly curated, controlled, and self-consciously presented, it's as if, even in the act of performing, she temporarily almost removes gaps between feelings and actions, as if the short-term states of consciousness she generates via her physical interactions with various substances could be fully inscribed and legible in the motion of her limbs.
 As sociologist Jeff Coulter details, a basically Cartesian mind-body dualism is still linguistically — and, therefore, deeply — entrenched in our self-perceptions; there is a significant difference between saying 'my face hurts' and saying 'I am in pain'.
 The way Vangrin's art employs various materials to a degree collapses apparent divisions between mind and body.
-She appears immersed simultaneously in her physical sensations and her emotions, as these continuously and fluidly impact one another.
-The affect does not feel reductively materialist any more than she appears to have dematerialized.
-Rather, the very act of performing, here, emphasizes how minds, bodies, and the meanings generated by them are socially embedded phenomena.
+She appears immersed simultaneously in her physical sensations and emotions, as these continuously and fluidly impact one another.
+The affect does not feel reductively materialist anymore than she appears to have dematerialized.
+Rather, here, the very act of performing emphasizes how minds, bodies, and the meanings generated by them are socially embedded phenomena.
 In pointing to Wittgenstein as a productive guide for using social praxis as opposed to either materialism or mysticism to resolve dualism, Coulter quotes the philosopher: "The common behavior of mankind is the system of reference by which we interpret an unknown language."
 Locating the individual somewhere, unsteadily, between the material and the communal invites a socially broad perspective.
-The rudimentary nature of Vangrin's cleaning implements in Chocolate Counter, for example, brings to the surface a question that is applicable across all the arts, and which becomes more pertinent the 'higher' you go: After the show is over and closed, who's cleaning up?
-The reflection might prompt further thought on souls and sea foam.
+The rudimentary nature of Vangrin's cleaning implements in Chocolate Counter, for example, brings to the surface a question applicable across all the arts and becomes more pertinent the 'higher' you go: After the show is over and closed, who's cleaning up?
+The reflection might prompt further thought on souls and seafoam.